Purpose

 Are you wondering what makes for a strong application?

-The SCAC recommends using the specified FY25 Individual Artist Fellowships Grant Evaluation Rubric as a guide when writing your application.
+The SCAC recommends using the specified FY26 Individual Artist Fellowship Grant Evaluation Rubric as a guide when writing your application.
 Panelists will score your application responses based on the criteria within that rubric.

 Applications are accepted through our grants portal, which uses the Foundant platform.